dcneiner/html5-site-template/Readme.md

 ## Using `.js` and `.no-js` helper classes

-I use a convention in this template that starts the page load with a `no-js` class attached to `html`.
-The first `script` tag, however, does a replace, and changes `js` to `no-js`.
-You can save a few lines by just assigning the class vs. doing a replace, but I often add additional classes to the `html` class.
-In your CSS file, you can hide JS specific elements from non-JS enabled browsers or hide elements from browsers with JS enabled.
+I use a convention in this template that starts the page load with a `no-js` class attached to `html`. *(Update: Normally I have a snippet of code that does the swap from `no-js` to `js`, but thankfully Modernizr does this automatically if `no-js` exists!)* In your CSS file, you can hide JS specific elements from non-JS enabled browsers or hide elements from browsers with JS enabled.
 By running this in the `head`, it changes up the page before it even renders, avoiding an awkward Flash of Unstyled Content (FOUS):

     .no-js .collapsed { display: block; } /* Be sure blocks are hidden if JS is disabled */ .js    .collapsed { display: none;  } /* With JS enabled, hide these blocks.
 They will be shown via JS */